scriptituk/ttf2pscid2/README.md

 * `-dinfo` outputs tab-separated font information to the gs output file specified by -sOutputFile= or -o
 * `-sinc=dir` sets the include path for [pslutils](https://github.com/scriptituk/pslutils) dependencies

 Options may also be JSON-encoded and passed as a PostScript string token enclosed in parenthesis.
 The supplied JSON-encoded object of key/value pairs defines the required options as described above and take precedence over parameter switches.
-PostScript string literals require the 3 special characters ( ) \ t to be escaped with a backslash (but balanced pairs of parentheses need not be escaped).
+PostScript string literals require the 3 special characters ( ) \ to be escaped with a backslash (but balanced pairs of parentheses need not be escaped).
 This PostScript-escaping must be done on the JSON-encoded string.
 Final shell-escaping is also necessary.

 Note that GhostScript version 9.23 strips doubequote characters from passed in parameters.
 To pass in " use the \042 bash octal escape sequence.
 This is especially necessary for JSON arguments.